 If you want to store tires mounted on wheels, then putting them on wall posts is the best way to do it.

-Merrick Machine Company makes hands-down the best wall mount for wheels and tires that’s still available.
-They’re made of heavy gauge, powder-coated steel and can hold up to 200 lbs each.
+FibreHead makes hands-down the best wall mount for wheels and tires that’s still available.
+They’re made of heavy gauge, powder-coated steel and can hold up to 120 lbs each.

-You can find similar hangers on Amazon, but they’re not as sturdy and can only hold half as much.
+You can find similar hangers on Amazon, or even use some garage wall storage systems in a pinch.
+However they’re not as sturdy and can only hold half as much.

-The one complaint I have is that the finish is more industrial than I’d like, with raw edges and visible welds.
-Griot’s Garage used to make a similar product that came with a cap for the end, but that hasn’t been available for quite some time.
+The one complaint I have is that the finish is more industrial than I’d like.
+Griot’s Garage used to make a similar product, that hasn’t been available for quite some time.